cuong23ng/TKXDPM-VP.20241-20215264.NguyenHungCuong/Requirement Analysis/Use case outlines/PlaceOrder_Outline.md

 # Use case "Place Order"
 ## Basic flow of the event
-Step 1.
-Customer requests to place order in the cart Step 2.
-AIMS software checks the availability of products in the cart Step 3.
-AIMS software displays the form of delivery information with order information Step 4.
-Customer enters and submits delivery information (Table 2) Step 5.
-AIMS software calculates and updates order information with shipping fees (Table 3) Step 6.
-Customer asks to pay order
+1. Customer requests to place order in the cart
+2. AIMS software checks the availability of products in the cart
+3. AIMS software displays the form of delivery information with order information
+4. Customer enters and submits delivery information (Table 2)
+5. AIMS software calculates and updates order information with shipping fees (Table 3)
+6. Customer asks to pay order
-Step 7.
-AIMS software calls UC “Pay order”
+7. AIMS software calls UC “Pay order”
-Step 8.
-AIMS software display general information of the order (Table 4) Step 9.
-AIMS software send invoice and payment transaction information to the customer’s email
+8. AIMS software display general information of the order (Table 4)
+9. AIMS software send invoice and payment transaction information to the customer’s email

 ## Alternative flows of the event
 | No | Location | Condition | Action | Resume location |